qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

         cy.contains('Your session was saved');
 ```

 Now we spot opportunities for better readability.
-The line marked with // 1 is redundant for this test.
-But we can't refactor that, because _we are not on green_.
+The line marked with `// 1` is
+redundant for this test.
+But we can't refactor that, because _we are not on
+green_.
 We are missing the Given.

-After some discussion we sketched and executed the following:
+After some discussion, we sketched and executed the following:

 ``` javascript
 function given_a_conference({conferenceCode, conferenceName}) {